 If the ability deals a killing blow, Nasus gains 3 stacks of Siphoning Strike (doubled for killing champions, large minions and large monsters).”

-Siphoning Strike is one of the most important skills in League of Legends.
+Siphoning Strike is one of the most important skills in LoL.
 This skill allows Nasus to gain damage while farming, just for farming, not by buying items.
 It makes him become a late game monster, sometimes being able to one shot champions and towers.

 While it’s not a mechanic that helps the team immediately like Katarina’s Voracity or Azir’s Arise!, Siphoning Strike helps the team during the game by making Nasus a huge threat and thus making him attract attention of the enemies, meaning that his team can take objectives freely.

 HOW TO MAKE GOOD USE OF SIPHONING STRIKE

 Siphoning Strike is best used in the laning phase.
 You must try to always kill minions using it so that you gain stacks while getting enough gold for items.

 The easiest way to stack Siphoning Strike is to farm safely, let your opponent push you into the tower and last hit there.
 It is very easy to last hit using Siphoning Strike while under tower because you have enough damage to kill the minions after they take one, two or more tower shots.

 When fighting try to use Spirit Fire before using Siphoning Strike because it lowers the enemy armor by 20~40 and thus increases your total damage.